ch1bo/dotfiles/README.md

 # Home sweet home.nix

-This is the place for my shell (zsh), terminal emulator (urxvt), window manager (xmonad), editor (emacs) configuration and many more workflow improvements & shortcuts (git aliases, fzf, z).
+This is the place for my shell (zsh), terminal emulator (alacritty), window manager (xmonad), editor (emacs) configuration and many more workflow improvements & shortcuts (git aliases, fzf, z).

 I used to symlink configurations from the home directory into this repository to keep them maintainable, but have now migrated to